From A Wiki of Ice and Fire

 Appearance and Character

-While it is said that Kevan never has a thought that Tywin did not have first, he is by no means stupid; he simply recognized the superiority of his brother at an early age.
+While it is said that Kevan never had a thought that Tywin did not have first, he is by no means stupid; he simply recognized the superiority of his brother at an early age.
 Kevan is comfortable doing his duty to realize his brother's wishes, though this means perpetually living in his shadow.
-He is known for his reliability and loyalty.
+Unlike his younger brothers, Tygett and Gerion, Kevan followed Tywin willingly and without frustration for being subservient.

-In 274AL, Kevan attended to the entertainment of the Princess of Dorne and her children, Oberyn Martell and Elia Martell during their visit to Casterly Rock to see Lady Joanna Lannister.
+In 274AC, Kevan attended to the entertainment of the Princess of Dorne and her children, Oberyn Martell and Elia Martell during their visit to Casterly Rock to see Lady Joanna Lannister.
 Unfortunately, their visit came shortly after Lady Joanna's death and Tyrion Lannister's birth.
-Tywin, in his grief, placed Kevan in charge of attending to their Dornish guests.
+Tywin, in his grief, placed Kevan in charge of attending to their Dornish guests, establishing his trust in his younger brother.

 A Game of Thrones